H. Jefferson Powell

 Powell has published several books in the fields of constitutional law and legal history.
 He has published with presses as diverse as University of Chicago Press, Duke University Press, Carolina Academic Press, and others.
 He also coauthored a multimedia work, The Contracts Experience a tool for teaching contracts law.

 Powell served in both the federal and state governments as a deputy assistant attorney general and as Principal Deputy Solicitor General in the U.S. Department of Justice under President Bill Clinton, and as special counsel to the Attorney General of North Carolina.
 He has briefed and argued cases in both federal and state courts, including Shaw v.
 Reno before the Supreme Court of the United States.

-A graduate of St. David’s College (now the University of Wales, Lampeter) and of the Yale Law School and Yale Divinity Schools, Professor Powell also has a Ph.D. in Christian theological ethics from Duke University and held a joint appointment in the Divinity School at Duke.
+A graduate of St. David’s College (now the University of Wales, Lampeter) and of the Yale Law School and Yale Divinity Schools, Powell also has a Ph.D. in Christian theological ethics from Duke University and held a joint appointment in the Divinity School at Duke.